Toyota Dyna vs Hino Dutro Singapore Guide

 Trade-off: Larger turning radius (5.1-5.9m), some HDB carpark access restrictions

-B. Need Agility & Speed?
+B. Need Agility and Speed?
 Go for a Commercial Van

 If your deliveries are small parcels or you're a technician carrying tools, a truck might be overkill and harder to park in CBD areas and multi-storey carparks.

-The Solution: Consider a Toyota Hiace or Nissan NV350.
-These vans offer enclosed security for your tools and the comfort of a passenger car, with easier access to multi-storey carparks (1.9m-2.1m height clearance vs 1.97m for 10ft lorries).
+The Solution: Consider a commercial van with enclosed security for your tools and the comfort of a passenger car.

 C. Need Heavy Lifting?
-Lorry Cranes & Tailgates
+Lorry Cranes and Tailgates

 Stop risking injury to your workers.
 If you handle heavy pallets, machinery, or building materials, a standard deck is inefficient and creates safety hazards.